-This southwestern quinoa chimichanga recipe is made with quinoa.
-It makes quite a bit (12-16 chimichangas), so feel free to adjust the recipe it if your family isn’t as big as mine, but if you’re going to the trouble of frying, why not just make them all and freeze the leftovers for another night…you know…when you’re tempted to pick up the phone and order take-out.
+This southwestern chimichanga recipe is made with quinoa instead of rice.
+It makes quite a bit (12-16 chimichangas), so feel free to adjust the recipe it if your family isn’t as big as mine.
+If you’re going to the trouble of frying, why not just make them all and freeze the leftovers for another night.
 It’s just like buying a box of frozen chimichangas, only they’re healthier and less expensive.
-Alternatively, invite the neighbors over for dinner, if you’re a social type of creature.
-I have a stock of them in a zip baggy in the freezer (neighbors weren’t invited); lazy & introverted.
+Alternatively, invite the neighbors over for dinner, if you’re a social type.
+I have a stock of them in a zipper bag in the freezer (neighbors weren’t invited).
+I am lazy & introverted.

 Quinoa Chimichanga | Twisted Tastes